iotaledger/rosetta-iota/docs/pages/relation.md

 ## Genesis Milestone

-The genesis milestone is not available on Fullnodes, but the `/network/status` endpoint response contains a `genesis_block_identifier` field.
-Therefore, whenever a Fullnode is used by the `rosetta-iota` server, the `genesis_block_identifier` is populated as such:
+Per default, the genesis milestone is not available on full-nodes, but the `/network/status` endpoint response contains a required `genesis_block_identifier` field.
+The `genesis_block_identifier` is populated as such:
 ```
 "genesis_block_identifier": {
   "index": 1,